josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ```

 <Warning>
 Again, the <code>url</code> argument is new, and was <code>page</code> in earlier versions of SvelteKit.
 If you see errors, you may need to either switch the argument, or update your version of SvelteKit.
-You can do the latter by deleting your <code>package-lock.json</code> file and re-running <code>npm install</code>.
+You can do the latter by running <code>npm update</code>.
 </Warning>

 - To start, in our layout, we'll need  `load` to grab the current route.
 We'll pass that as a prop named `currentRoute`, to be used by the component.